labjack/labjack_kipling/LabJack-nodejs/README.md

 JavaScript Wrapper for the rest of the LJM_Driver functions.

 ### How To Use:
-Before writing any code you must create a device object:
+Before writing any code you must create a driver object:

 ```javascript
 var ljm = require('./labjack');